MorningCoffeeDev/one_report/README.md

 # OneReport
-OneReport is used to generate a table report, It can format to csv, pdf
+OneReport is used to generate report, It can format to csv, pdf or other format

 ## Features
 - Easy to use, Just config it;
+- Separate pdf style and data;
 - Strong, even data processing break off, It can be restore easily;

 ## Functions
 - sidekiq job;
+- report file store;
 - send email notice user after finished sidekiq job;

 ## Usage